1. ABOUT THE POLICY

 2.5 Data security and responsible storage of the personal data

 Brakar processes all personal data in a secure, confidential manner.
 We make sure that the data are stored responsibly and processed confidentially, so as to comply with requirements for data security and internal control.
-We make use of Buskerud County’s services both for the operation and maintenance of the IT systems, and for ensuring that the data are stored on separate, secure systems to which access is limited.

 2.6 Deletion of personal data